-- 2.31.
+- 2.27.2.31.
 For the proper administration of charitable funds, the accounting records of a charity must identify the transactions for each of the funds held.
 This SORP requires that items recorded in the SoFA must be analysed between unrestricted funds, restricted income funds and endowment funds.
-The information for endowment funds provided in the SoFA should combine the presentation of permanent and expendable endowment. - 2.32.
+The information for endowment funds provided in the SoFA should combine the presentation of permanent and expendable endowment. - 2.28.2.32.
 This SORP requires that the notes to the accounts must provide information on material individual fund balances, movements in the reporting period and the purposes for which the funds are held.
 The notes must differentiate unrestricted funds (both general and designated), restricted income funds, permanently endowed funds and expendable endowments.
-Table 1, 'Outline summary of fund movements' gives an example of how the movements in material funds may be shown. - 2.33.
-In particular, this SORP requires that notes to the accounts must disclose: - a summary of the assets and liabilities of each category of fund of the charity, if not provided by presenting this information in a columnar balance sheet; - details of the purposes and trust law restrictions imposed on each material individual fund; - details of the movements on material individual funds in the reporting period, reconciling the opening and closing fund balance (small funds with similar purposes may be aggregated); - details of the reasons for any material transfers between different classes of funds; - where endowment has been converted to income, details of the amount(s) converted and the legal power for its conversion; - where the trustees have a power to invest permanent endowment on a total return basis, the details of the movements in the value of unapplied total return for the reporting period (refer to the SORP module 'Total return (investments)'); and - details of the planned use of any material designated funds, explaining the purpose of the designation. - 2.34.
-In deciding on the most suitable form of presentation, the charity should consider: - the complexity of the fund structure; and - the need for any separate fund statement(s) or note(s) to agree with the charity's SoFA and balance sheet.
+Table 1, 'Outline summary of fund movements' gives an example of how the movements in material funds may be shown.

+2.29.2.33.
+In particular, this SORP requires that notes to the accounts must disclose:

+- a summary of the assets and liabilities of each category of fund of the charity, if not provided by presenting this information in a columnar balance sheet; - details of the purposes and trust law restrictions imposed on each material individual fund: - details of the movements on material individual funds in the reporting period, reconciling the opening and closing fund balance (small funds with similar purposes may be aggregated); - details of the reasons for any material transfers between different classes of funds; - where endowment has been converted to income, details of the amount(s) converted and the legal power for its conversion; - where the trustees have a power to invest permanent endowment on a total return basis, the details of the movements in the value of unapplied total return for the reporting period (refer to the SORP module 'Total return (investments)'); and - details of the planned use of any material designated funds, explaining the purpose of the designation.